How do I give internet access to a Lambda function that's connected to an Amazon VPC?

 Create a public subnet and one or more private subnets in your Amazon VPC

-When you create the subnets, for Name tag, enter a name for each subnet that identifies it as either public or private.
-For example: Public subnet, Private lambda 1, and Private lambda 2.
+Create a subnet for each of your subnets.
+For the subnet field Name tag, enter a name for each subnet that identifies it as either public or private.
+For example, you might enter Public subnet, Private lambda 1, and Private lambda 2.

 Note: It's a best practice to create more than one private subnet across different Availability Zones.
 This practice creates redundancy and allows the Lambda service to maintain high availability for your function.